UMAprotocol/UMIPs/UMIPs/umip-157.md

 - `relayerRefundRoot`
 - `slowRelayRoot`

+## Determining block range for root bundle proposal
-The `bundleEvaluationBlockNumbers` is an ordered array of block numbers for each destination chain.
+The `bundleEvaluationBlockNumbers` is an ordered array of end block numbers for each destination chain for this bundle.
 Which index corresponds to which chain is denoted by the "CHAIN_ID_LIST" in the [global config](#global-constants).

 To determine the start block number for each chainId, search for the latest